bathejaakshay/Competitive-Problems-in-C-/Graph.md

 4. We also maintain done or visited.
 Also as there can be a cycle we maintain count of the nodes obtained in our ans.
 5. We apply dfs on each vertex which has in_deg 0 and decrement its in_deg by 1.
 6. Finally if the count matches the numCourses then it means there was no Cycle. return ans.
 Else return `{}`.
+7. If there is a cycle then count will never be equal to the numCourses as the cyclic vertices will never have indegree 0 and will never be traversered

 ```
 void dfs_toposort(int i,vector<vector<int>> &adjlist, int numCourses, vector<int> &in_coming, int &count, vector<int> &ans, vector<int> &done){